Skip to main content

 Using two accounts

-When the same person is working both with Dataedo Desktop and Dataedo Portal it is possible that they will have two separate user accounts.
-For instance, Online Account for Dataedo Desktop and OKTA account for Dataedo Portal.
+When the same person is working both with Dataedo Desktop and Dataedo Portal, it is possible that they will have two separate user accounts.
+For instance, an Online Account for Dataedo Desktop and an OKTA account for Dataedo Portal.

 Groups